ziming/laravel-crisp-whatsapp/README.md

 }
 ```

+## Caching

+Caching is enabled by default.
+You can disable it by setting the `CRISP_WHATSAPP_ENABLE_CACHING` environment variable to `false`.

+When caching is enabled, the package will cache the message template for an hour.
+This is to reduce the number of API calls made to Crisp.

+This package also uses the `spatie/laravel-data` package to build the data objects.
+You may wish to refer its [structure caching documentation](https://spatie.be/docs/laravel-data/v4/advanced-usage/performance) too.

 ## Why are the classes final?

 This is selfish on my part, my hope is that it would incentivise you to make a pull request so that everyone would benefit.